 Flat panel CT

-Flat panel computed tomography (FPCT), otherwise, know as flat panel volume tomography are multidetector computed tomography scanners that utilise a large area detector rather than a fixed array of detectors 1,3.
+Flat panel computed tomography (FPCT), otherwise, know as flat panel volume tomography are multidetector computed tomography scanners that utilize a large area detector rather than a fixed array of detectors 1,3.

 Flat panels have a significantly wider z-axis area coverage that can cover larger areas in one rotation, rather than be limited to the number of detector arrays it is constrained by the size of the flat panel 3.